St John's Church, Watford

 The Church of St John the Apostle and Evangelist is a Church of England parish church located in Sutton Road, close to the centre of the busy market town of Watford in Hertfordshire.
 It is within the Diocese of St Albans and has throughout its history been one of the leading Anglo-Catholic churches in the southeast of England.

-Today it is part of the Richborough Episcopal Area, and lies in the pastoral and sacramental care of the Provincial Episcopal Visitor.
+Today the church stands in the Modern Catholic tradition, retaining the beauty and immersive character of Anglo-Catholic worship, whilst celebrating the ministry of both women and men, rejoicing that the Church of England ordains people regardless of their gender to be Deacons, Priests and Bishops.

 History

 St John's Church, Watford, dates back to 1873.
 The ancient parish church of St Mary's was extensively restored in 1871, and during this time a temporary tin church was erected in the churchyard.
 With St Mary's re-opened, the tin church was re-erected on some donated ground in Sotheron Road (now Sutton Road).
 On 23 November 1873 St John's Church began.

 The temporary building, with seating for 450, attracted a growing number of people, and was considered very 'High Church' for its day - many of the things that we associate with catholic worship were yet to come, however.
 The roof of the Tin Church was unfortunately not waterproof, and it was quickly apparent inside when it was raining outside!
 The idea of a permanent building was raised, and there followed a period of great activity to raise the necessary money.
 Many people were most generous - more land was given, plans were drawn up and approved and eventually the foundation stone was laid on 17 July 1891.
 Two years and two days later, on 19 July 1893, John Wogan Festing, Lord Bishop of St Albans, dedicated the fine building.
 It cost £11,000 to build - a huge sum in those days.
 In May 1904 St John's became a parish church in its own right.

 The Church was designed by the architect Eley Emlyn White.
 It has been a Grade II Listed Building since 1983.

 Restoration work has been undertaken in the latter half of the twentieth century.
 The chancel and sanctuary were restored/cleaned in 1961.
 The nave and aisles were cleaned and redecorated in memory of the first vicar Canon James who died in 1966.
 Outside stonework was restored/cleaned in 1973 for the church's centenary.